davekilian/davekilian.github.com/_posts/2017-12-15-git-immutable.markdown

 draft: true
 ---

-For how popular a tool Git is, we sure don't seem to understand it very well!
+For such a popular tool, we sure don't seem to understand Git very well!

 Beginners routinely have trouble getting Git to work smoothly, and even more advanced users stumble from time to time.
 Most developers who have used Git extensively for any reasonable period of time have had the experience of trying to do something straightforward, only to find the repo in such a weird state that it almost seemed simplest to just delete the whole thing and start over.